-Gov. Cutler today received a very pecullar communication in which was enclosed a prayer said to have been delivered at Jerusalem during Holy mass and which, it is stated, if written once each day for nine days and sent through the mails to nine different persons, will preserve the person so writ-ing and mailing it, from every calam-ity.
-The letter and the prayer are written on thitde paper in a lady's band but no name is attached to it, and the governor does not know from whom it came.
-The letter, which con-tains neither signature nor date line, follows in full:

-follows in full: "At Jerusalem during Holy mass a volce was heard to say-They who write this prayer shall be delivered from every calamity.
+Gov. Catler today received a very pe. cuitor communication in which was enclosed a prayer said to have been delivered at Jerusalem during Holy mass and which, it is stated, if written once each day for nine days and sent through the mails to nine different persons, will preserve the person so writing and mailing it. from every calam-ity.
+The letter and the prayer are written on third paper in a lady's hand but no name is attached to it, and the governer does not know from when it came the latter white some whom it came.
+The letter, which con-tains neither signature nor date line, follows in full follows in full: "At Jerussiem during Holy mass a voice was heard to say-"They who write this prayer shall be delivered from every calamity."
 This prayer was sent from Bishop Tenair recommending it to be sent to nine persons.
-They who do not write this prayer shall be affect-ed by a great columnity.
-One who would ed by a great calamity.
+They who do not write this prayer shall be affected by a great calamity.
 One who paid no attention to it was punished by an accident.
-They who wrote this prayer for nine days and delivered it to nine persons through the mail beginning the day they receive it sending one only each day will receive great joy after the nine days.
-This prayer was sent to tate men will hold a smoker this evening, at their association headquarters, where the annual day at Saltair will be discussed
+They who wrote this prayer for nine days and delivered it to nine persons through the mail beginning the day they receipt it could day they receive it sending one only cach day will receive great joy after each day will receive great joy atter the nine days.
+This prayer was sent to